MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-install-and-configure.md

 1. In the list, find and select **feature Use expense mobile application for intuitive expense entry experience**, and then select **Enable now**.

 ## Enable Code components for canvas app
-Once you enable the expense mobile app in **D365 Finance**, the next step is to activate the necessary code components for localization controls.
-This step is required to display the localized labels on Mobile app and must be performed before installing the Mobile app.
-Refer [Enable the Power Apps component framework feature](https://github.com/MicrosoftDocs/powerapps-docs/blob/8bdb6cf00e2c10f73beafd70c2f694edc84f239a/powerapps-docs/developer/component-framework/component-framework-for-canvas-apps.md)
+Once you enable the expense mobile app in **Dynamics 365 Finance**, the next step is to activate the necessary code components for localization controls.
+This step is required to display the localized labels on the Expense mobile app and must be performed before installing the Expense mobile app.
+For more information, see [Enable the Power Apps component framework feature](https://github.com/MicrosoftDocs/powerapps-docs/blob/8bdb6cf00e2c10f73beafd70c2f694edc84f239a/powerapps-docs/developer/component-framework/component-framework-for-canvas-apps.md)

 ## Install the Expense mobile app in Dataverse